stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 **For example?**

 pipenv is one.
-It puts together virtualenv, pip and some magic so that you give a list of direct dependencies and it tries its best to resolve the mess above and give you an environment that works.
+It puts together venv, pip and some magic so that you give a list of direct dependencies and it tries its best to resolve the mess above and give you an environment that works.
 Poetry is another.
 People talk about the two and there's some feud going on because of political and human reason.